-And here we have an object lesson in what happens when deductive logic goes wrong.
-The phrenology enthusiasts conspired to steal the head—“already quite green, but still completely recognizable” by the time they got their hands on it—then de-brain it, bleach the bones, and make a study of the skull.
-They reported back that, indeed, the musical genius Haydn’s “bump of music” was “fully developed,” thereby providing valuable confirmatory evidence for their completely wrong theory.
+This is an object lesson in what happens when deductive logic goes wrong.
+The phrenology enthusiasts conspired to steal the head—“already quite green, but still completely recognizable”—then de-brain it, bleach the bones, and make a study of the skull.
+They did exactly that, reporting back that indeed, the musical genius Haydn’s “bump of music” was “fully developed,” providing valuable confirmatory evidence for their completely wrong theory.

-Thus began a decades-long odyssey for the poor disembodied head.
-It was displayed for more than a decade in a museum-quality shrine at one home of one of the thieves; lost; given to other phrenologists for safe-keeping (meanwhile, when called out on the theft, they had returned a different skull which was placed in Haydn’s tomb); then finally given to a university professor.
-The university retained possession for 100+ years, until in 1954 a full orchestra played while a funeral procession transported the skull to be reunited with its owner.
+Thus began a decades-long odyssey for the disembodied head.
+It was displayed for more than a decade in a museum-quality shrine at the home of one of the thieves; lost; given to other phrenologists for safe-keeping; then finally given to a university professor.
+Prior to that, they had been called out on the theft, and returned a different skull that was placed in Haydn’s tomb.
+The university held the actual skull for more than a century, until in 1954 a full orchestra played for a funeral procession transporting the skull to be reunited with its owner.

 • • •

 2. In southeastern Turkey, just north of Syria, you can go up on a hill and run across an archaeological excavation that has unearthed hundreds of stone pillars weighing up to 20 tons each, floors of polished lime, remnants of tools; and abstract shapes and animal reliefs carved into rocks.
 These features are littered across a range of 22 acres, in a ritual site that has no evidence of people living there, although only about 5% of it has been investigated.
 That is Göbekli Tepe.